FvL69/AWS_CDK_Projects/multi-tier-architecture/includes/documentation/project_documentation.md

    **Findings:**
    Creating a new class called IamStack() with the necessary parameters to enable cross stack references for the local
    constructs and inheritance from the NestedStack class declaring it as a nested stack from the main stack.
-   The IamStack instance in the main stack will be treated as a single construct, as part of all the other constructs
+   The IamStack instance in the main stack will be treated as a single construct, as all the other constructs
    in the stack.
 It also brings it into the main stacks scope for deployment.